Henok-Enyew/todo-app-mantine/README.md

 ## UI (Mantine)

 The app uses Mantine for UI components.
 Mantine offers a rich set of components like buttons, modals, inputs, and more.
-To customize or add components, you can explore the [Mantine documentation](https://mantine.dev/).
+To customize or add components, you can also explore the [Mantine documentation](https://mantine.dev/).